serverless/serverless/docs/providers/fn/guide/quick-start.md

 <!--
-title: Serverless Framework - Kubeless Guide - Quick Start
+title: Serverless Framework - Fn Guide - Quick Start
 menuText: Quick Start
 menuOrder: 2
-description: Getting started with the Serverless Framework on Kubeless
+description: Getting started with the Serverless Framework on Fn
 layout: Doc
 -->

-# Kubeless - Quick Start
+# Fn - Quick Start

 ## Pre-requisites

 1. Node.js `v6.5.0` or later.
 2. Serverless CLI `v1.20` or later.
 You can run
 `npm install -g serverless` to install it.
-3. Install Kubeless & Dependencies(./installation.md).
+3. Install Fn & Dependencies(./installation.md).

 ## Create a new service